r-0n/software-architecture-project/docs/ADR/QS_implemtation_ADR.md

 ## Summary of Advantages

-- **Reflects Real Architecture:** Decisions naturally affect multiple quality attributes
+- Reflects real architecture where decisions affect multiple quality attributes
-- **Reduces Duplication:** Common patterns appear across scenarios
+- Reduces duplication and promotes consistency across scenarios
-- **Better Traceability:** Clear mapping from decisions to implemented scenarios
-- **Easier Maintenance:** Fewer documents to maintain
-- **Strategic Focus:** Highlights the most important architectural decisions
+- Improves traceability between design decisions and quality attributes
+- Simplifies maintenance and future architectural evolution
+- Focuses documentation on key architectural concerns

+---

+# Quality Scenarios and Architectural Decision Record (ADR) Mapping

+This table maps each quality scenario from the Quality Attribute Catalog to the corresponding architectural tactic and ADR that addresses it.

 # Quality Scenarios and Architectural Decision Record (ADR) Mapping